dustinian/Adventures/ngs_venture_land_games_suggestions.md

 ###Background

 [DriveThruRPG](http://www.drivethrurpg) only allows users that own copies of a document to review it.
+NGS only has one review on DriveThruRPG today.

 ###Goal